 Canceling running queries

-Another neat feature of the query log is that it allows you to monitor the duration of any queries that are currently running, and cancel them if desired.
+Another feature of the query log is that it allows you to monitor the duration of any queries that are currently running, and cancel them if desired.

 Occasionally a database does not respond to a cancel query request from Chartio.
 MySQL, in particular, requires an open connection to send a cancellation request; if there is no open connection available (because many queries are running), the request will be unsuccessful.